-- process new member applications; - manage reservations and keyless vehicle access; - manage and monitor member interactions; - manage billing and payment processing across multiple currencies; - manage our car sharing fleet remotely; and - monitor and analyze key metrics of each Zipcar such as utilization rate, mileage and maintenance requirements.
+- process new member applications; - support a mobile application and a website used by members to make and manage reservations and account information; - · manage reservations and keyless vehicle access; - manage and monitor member interactions and communications, including through interactive voice response systems, email and text messaging; - integrate with third parties that provide additional services such as gas card and mapping services; - manage billing and payment processing across multiple currencies; - manage our car sharing fleet, including scheduled service and cleanings; - manage vehicle locations and location information, including parking agreements; and - monitor and analyze key metrics of each Zipcar such as utilization rate, mileage and maintenance requirements.

-Each Zipcar is equipped with a telematics control unit, including mobile data service, radio frequency identification card readers, wireless antennae, wiring harness, vehicle interface modules and transponders for toll systems.
-This hardware, together with internally developed embedded firmware and vehicle server software, allows us to authorize secure access to our Zipcars from our data centers and provides us with a comprehensive set of fleet management data that is stored in our centralized database.
+Each Zipcar is typically equipped with a combination of telematics modules, including a control unit with, mobile data service, radio frequency identification card readers, wireless antennae, wiring harness, vehicle interface modules and transponders for toll systems.
+This hardware, together with internally developed embedded firmware, vehicle communication protocols and datacenter software, allows us to authorize secure access to our Zipcars from our data centers and provides us with a comprehensive set of fleet management data that is stored in our centralized database.

-Each interaction between members and our Zipcars is captured in our system, across all communication channels, providing us with knowledge we use to improve our members' experiences and better optimize our business processes.
+Interactions between members and our Zipcars are captured in our system, across all communication channels, providing us with knowledge we use to improve our members' experiences and better optimize our business processes.
 We have built and continue to innovate our technology platform in order to support growth and scalability.